psevestre/openid-fapi/Financial_API_WD_002.md

 The protected resources supporting this document

-1. shall support the provisions specified in clause 6.2.1 Financial-grade API - Part 1: Baseline Security Profile;
+1. shall support the provisions specified in clause 6.2.1 Financial-grade API Security Profile 1.0 - Part 1: Baseline;
 1. shall adhere to the requirements in [MTLS].

 #### 6.2.2 Client provisions

-The client supporting this document shall support the provisions specified in clause 6.2.2 of Financial-grade API - Part 1: Baseline Security Profile.
+The client supporting this document shall support the provisions specified in clause 6.2.2 of Financial-grade API Security Profile 1.0 - Part 1: Baseline.

 ## 7. (Withdrawn)